tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

+DTLS clients which do not want to receive a Connection ID SHOULD still offer the "connection_id" extension unless there is an application profile to the contrary.
+This permits a server which wants to receive a CID to negotiate one.

 ##  DTLS Handshake Message Format